zhongkechen/py3moin/README.rst

 MoinMoin is a wiki engine - a software you can use to run your own wiki site.

-MoinMoin is written in Python (Python 2.7 is required).
+This is a fork of MoinMoin 1.x that runs on Python 3.x

 Documentation
 =============